Ground Cover Vines

 English Ivy Plants

-English ivy plants are often many people's choice as an accent plant.
-English ivy looks great climbing the side of buildings or as a filler for many different structures like those in gardens.
+English ivy plants are often many people's choices as an accent plant.
+English ivy looks great climbing the side of buildings or as a filler for many different structures like gardens.
 It is a plant that has many different uses but also looks great in a simple pot.
 English ivy plants reach 12 feet high at the height of their maturity.
 The soil preference for English ivy is acidic.
 The color of this plant is blue.
 English ivy requires between 4 and eight planting zones.
 If you are looking for a great plant that will add a lot of visual variety to the area, English ivy is a great choice.

 Buy vines online from a reputable online nursery, click here.